tinytonny/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
-		"name":"Chinasoft International Limited",
-		"description":"China Software International is a leading comprehensive software and information service company in China.
-Founded in 2000, it is listed on the main board of Hong Kong.
-Adhering to the core values of \"struggle-orientation, customer achievement, creation and sharing, common growth\", it is a long-term, stable and reliable partner of customers. \n", "short_name":"Chinasoft International",
-		"id":10,
-		"partner_label":"Provide integrated software and information service",
-		"tableName":"cms_partner"
-	},
-	{
 		"name":"Visualsec (Beijing) Technology Co., Ltd.",
 		"description":"VisualSec is a software company focusing on cloud data security management, and it ensures data security and compliance of enterprise users on the cloud through cloud database audit, database firewall, database encryption and other systems. \n", "short_name":"VisualSec",